Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Interface Problems

 where the estimates of the first two terms follow from \eqref{Pi_curl_est_eq02} in Lemma \ref{Pi_curl_est} and Lemma \ref{lem_est_Picurlu}, respectively.
 For the last term in \eqref{thm_hcurl_est_eq2}, we notice that

-where the estimate of the first term is similar to \eqref{lem_est_Picurlu_eq3}, and the estimate of the second term comes from the trace inequality for IFE functions in Theorem \ref{IFE trace} together with Lemma \ref{lem_est_Picurlu}. \end{proof}
+where the estimate of the first term is similar to \eqref{lem_est_Picurlu_eq3}, and the estimate of the second term comes from the trace inequality for IFE functions in Theorem \ref{IFE trace} together with Lemma \ref{lem_est_Picurlu}. \end{proof} \RG{\begin{remark} If the ``right" scaling $h$ is used in stabilization \eqref{stab_curl} that induces a discrete $H^{-1/2}$ norm to match the regularity of the trace of an $\bfH(\curl)$ vector field in 2D, then, in the derivation of the a priori error bound in Theorem \ref{thm_err_bound_curl}, one has to use the following estimate:

+Opting for this route, the term $h^{1/2} \| \bfeta_h\cdot \bft - \bfPi_K\bfeta_h\cdot\bft \|_{0,\partial K}$ is a part of the norm $\tnorm{\bfeta_h}_e$.
+Thus, the term $h^{-1/2} \| \alpha_h( \curl\, \bfu - \curl\, \bfu_I ) \|_{0,\partial K}$ needs to yield an $h$ to deliver the optimal order convergence.
+However, using \eqref{lem_est_curlu_eq0} in Lemma \ref{lem_est_curlu} to estimate this term will immediately lead to the loss of a further $h^{1/2}$ order convergence, such that the final error estimate is only suboptimal.
+Furthermore, we highlight that such a trick to achieve optimal convergence highly relies on the property that VEM can obtain coercivity even for an ``underweight" scaling parameter.
+In contrast, $h^{-1}$ scaling has to be used for the purpose of coercivity (norm equivalence) in some unfitted mesh methods, which causes suboptimal convergence. \end{remark} }